GiorgosTzimas/CV-Interactive-Version-Tableau/README.md

 This project demonstrates:

 - Data visualization skills
-- Ability to structure and present information clearly
+- Ability to structure and present information in a clear and minimal way at the same time
 - Use of Tableau for storytelling and dashboard design

 ## Notes